christoph-lechner/wiki-eventstreamer/README.md

 The received data is stored in gzip-compressed files (suitable for long-term archiving) and is loaded into an SQL database in hourly batches.
 There the data is available for analysis.

+The following screenshot from the [streamlit-based panels](sl/) indicates the hourly edit counts for several wikis over approximately two weeks.
 ![Screenshot of streamlit Panel](sl/img/screenshot_tt_01_cropped.png)

 ## Structure of the System